-Acidic foods, like tomatoes and oranges, can also sting your smiley piercing as it heals so you’ll want to pass on those for a couple weeks as well.
+Acidic foods, like tomatoes and oranges, can also sting your smiley piercing as it heals so you’ll want to pass on those for a couple of weeks as well.
 Think about how much it hurts to eat an orange when you have a sore in your mouth – it’ll feel like that, but a little worse if you do it after you’ve had a recent piercing.

 This next piece of advice will probably be wildly unpopular, but it can help you if you follow it.

 Your frenulum is going to be sore for a while after you get your smiley piercing.
 You’ll want to avoid activities that jostle around that jewelry or inflame that area.
 That includes kissing.
 You’ll have to fly solo for a while, which isn’t always the most welcome advice.
 No one is asking you to live like a monk or a nun, but your lips should take a temporary break from any action.

 On top of the pain that you might inflict upon yourself if you go ahead with a make-out session, you could also introduce bacteria from your partner’s mouth into your mouth.
 That bacteria could cause an infection to start up!